randa-mu/blocklock-solidity/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green)](LICENSE)
 [![Foundry Tests](https://img.shields.io/badge/Tested%20with-Foundry-red)](https://book.getfoundry.sh/)

-A Solidity library enabling on-chain timelock encryption and decryption, from the [dcipher threshold network](https://dcipher.network/).
-This facilitates secure time-based data unlocking mechanisms for smart contracts.
+A Solidity library for secure, on-chain timelock encryption and decryption, powered by the [dcipher threshold network](https://dcipher.network/).
+It enables smart contracts to unlock sensitive data based on predefined conditions.

 ## ✨ Overview

-Controlling access to data based on time is crucial for various use cases, such as auctions, voting, and content release schedules. `blocklock-solidity` provides developers with tools to implement timelock encryption on-chain, ensuring that encrypted data can only be decrypted after a specified block height, thus enhancing security and fairness in time-sensitive operations.
+Controlling access to data based on time (and other conditions, e.g., contract events) is crucial for various use cases, such as auctions, voting, and content release schedules. `blocklock-solidity` provides developers with tools to implement conditional encryption on-chain, ensuring that encrypted data can only be decrypted after a specified condition has been met, thus enhancing security and fairness in for example, time-sensitive operations.

-This timelock library is powered by the dcipher threshold network using **BLS pairing-based signature scheme** and **identity-based encryption** to achieve data encryption toward a future block height without relying on a trusted third party.
-It is especially useful in decentralized settings where no such trusted third party enforces timing.
+This conditional encryption library is powered by the dcipher threshold network using **BLS pairing-based signature scheme** and **identity-based encryption** to achieve data encryption toward a condition without relying on a trusted third party.

-The library is designed with modularity and simplicity in mind, allowing developers to easily integrate it into their existing smart contract projects to achieve timelock on-chain for a wide range of applications.
+The library is designed with modularity and simplicity in mind, allowing developers to easily integrate it into their existing smart contract projects to achieve conditional encryption on-chain for a wide range of applications, e.g., timelock encryption based on a predefined future chain height.

 ### Features
 * Conditional Encryption: Encrypt data that can only be decrypted after a specified condition has been met, e.g., chain height.